DRG-X/DocMind/README.md

 ## 🧩 Overview

-**Chat with PDFs** lets you upload one or multiple PDFs and chat with them — locally, privately, and efficiently.
+**DocMind** lets you upload one or multiple PDFs and chat with them — locally, privately, and efficiently.
 It extracts text, chunks and embeds it for vector search, then uses an LLM (local or cloud) to respond with context-aware answers.

 Perfect for: